viplavdodeja/PhantomPay/README.md

 Invoice Risk Scoring

-Predicts likelihood of late or missed payments
+Predicts the likelihood of late or missed payments

 Uses historical invoice behavior and metadata